LeomarisReyes/InteractiveApp/README.md

 Additionally, it supports both light and dark modes, providing an optimal user experience in any environment.

 ⚠ *This application was created specifically for technical testing purposes.
-The requested requirements and all the features of this app are detailed below.*
+All feature requirements are detailed below.*

 ### Requeriments